shadtek/CourtOfTheElvenFae/README.md

 The website for the Court of the Elven Fae runs on Node.js, is built on AngularJS with ui-router, and editable items are referenced on Firebase.

 The files are served up using this repo: https://github.com/shadtek/static-server

+Outstanding issues to be fixed:
+1. Dynamic background is too dynamic.
+2. Footer isn't footing.